Be your own social media customer

 Side note: the mid-level block is surprisingly difficult to do correctly.
 In the picture above, from Flickr, if you do it wrong against something like a kick, you get your arm broken.
 Don’t try martial arts without the supervision of a qualified instructor.

-At a variety of events I’ve been to recently, people have been shooting videos using handheld video cameras, like Flipcams and the built in video capabilities of the iPhone.
-These devices are wonderful – compact, good quality video recorders.
+At a variety of events I’ve been to recently, people have been shooting videos using handheld video cameras, usually inside their smartphones.
+These devices are wonderful – compact, good quality video recorders, even recording in 1080p.
 However, they all suffer from one major deficiency:

 The sound is usually terrible.
 Why?
-Most of the handheld video cameras simply have small, poor, or incorrectly aimed microphones that fail to record audio in nearly the same quality as the video.
+Most smartphones simply have small, poor, or incorrectly aimed microphones that fail to record audio in nearly the same quality as the video.
 There are a number of ways to try to work around these limitations.

 2. Record audio separately.
 This is what I do most often if I’m doing an interview that really matters.
 I’ll use a Zoom H2 discreetly placed out of field of view and record audio on it, then sync it up later in the video.
 Effective, great quality, but has a moderate financial cost and a significant time cost.